Piano Lessons with Lucinda Winslow

 Adults and high school students are invited to volunteer as a Practice Partner at Creative Learning@FPC with children K-5th grade.

-- One day a week during the school year working with five children, sharing your knowledge of music and also being a caring adult in these children's lives.
+- One day a week during the school year working with children, sharing your love of music and being a caring adult in these children's lives.
 A gift of a lifetime!

 - The experience is richly rewarding, as these children who otherwise would not have the opportunity grow in music and confidence.